marytmott/forums_chat_app/readme.md

 - pre-remove:
   - delete child comments from db
   - delete reference to this post from parent user
+  - delete reference to this post from parent forum

 ####Comment
 1. content (required, maxlength?)